- What is a Clinical Data Registry?

 - Create an account with MDinteractive.
 Please choose "Clinical Data Registry" on the Submission Type field.

-- Click on "Create Patient Record" and fill in the form "Clinical Data Registry engagement"
+- Click on "Register with CDR" and fill in the form "Clinical Data Registry engagement"

 - Enter all necessary data: